-The HE1XIN is insulated with high-density fiberglass.
-This provides significant attenuation of radiated sound.
+The HE1.5XIN is insulated with high-density fiberglass.
+This provides significant attenuation of radiated sound from the unit itself.

 The outlet ducts can be significant sources of radiated sound as well.
-The FA and EA ducts (outlet ducts) should be insulated for sound control.
+The SA duct should be insulated for sound control.
 This insulation should start at the unit.
 At a minimum the first 10' of duct should be insulated.
-All parts of the FA and EA ducts located in the mechanical space should be insulated for sound control, both to minimize sound radiation out of these ducts and also to control sound radiation into the ducts.
+All parts of the SA and RA ducts located in a mechanical space with noise-generating equipment also should be insulated for sound control, both to minimize sound radiation out of the SA duct, and also to control sound radiation into both ducts.